Jwely/espa-api/README.md

 New requirements have emerged from the science community that detail the need to perform deep time series analysis against atmospherically corrected observations.
 This body of work is being accompished as part of the Land Change Monitoring Assessment and Prediction (LCMAP) project.
 LCMAP requires (or will in the near future) the full Landsat archive corrected to surface reflectance, first for the continental United States & Alaska, and later globally.
 It also requires any new observations to be corrected so they can be incorporated into it's output products.

-The current system only provides access to order data via web interfaces (espa.cr.usgs.gov and earthexplorer.usgs.gov).
+ESPA currently provides access to order data via web interfaces only. (espa.cr.usgs.gov and earthexplorer.usgs.gov).
 This is clearly inadequate to establish an automated pipeline for ongoing analysis: No human wants to manually order, track and transfer millions of scenes.
 The ESPA system must be modified to provide an application programming interface for downstream systems to gain access to its capabilities.

 ## Assumptions
 1. The proposed API will be logically divided into a user API, system API and admin API.